MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/domain-rename-faq.md

 <details>
 <summary><b>Can we roll back or revert to our old name in case something goes wrong?</b></summary>

 This is currently not supported.
-As part of the renaming process, we make sure that any existing issues are addressed so that the domain can be renamed successfully.
+As part of the renaming process, we make sure that any existing issues are addressed and the SharePoint domain 'contoso.sharepoint.com' is renamed to 'fabrikam.sharepoint.com' successfully.

 </details>
 <br/>